-This use case is a special case of KCUC-2b, resulting in cryptographic object atributes being sent from an enterprise KMS to a KMS at a CSP.
+This use case is a special case of KCUC-3b, resulting in cryptographic object attributes being sent from an enterprise KMS to a KMS at a CSP.
 It is similar to KCUC-2i, except that the key request is initiated by the tenant admin goes to a shared KMS in the CSP instead of to a tenant-specific KMS at the CSP.

 This use case entails implications both for what is included in the exported material and how that material is protected.